 To the north of Bomdila is another amazing little town called Tawang, which can be visited by the tourists when they at Bomdila as it offers a magnificent view of mountainous terrains.
-Tawang is located at the height of over 3,4000 meters above the sea level and also has a mid-seventeenth century Buddhist Monastery which is said to be about 400 years old.
-In addition, Bomdila also houses the Sessa Orchid Sanctuary, the Eaglenest Wildlife sanctuary and Kameng Elephant Reserve which lets the visitors enjoy the beauty of nature.
+Tawang is located at the height of over 3,4000 m above the sea level and also has a mid-seventeenth century Buddhist Monastery which is said to be about 400 years old.

 Bomdila has an Alpine climate with short summers and long winters.
 Just like the rest of the state of Arunachal Pradesh, the climate at Bomdila is divided into summer, winter and monsoon.